wizacode/php-etl/docs/GettingStarted.md

 ```

 Sometimes you may need different instances of the classes.
 As by default Symfony services container
-provide with singleton, you can ask it explicitly to provide different instances:
+provide a singleton, but you can ask it explicitly to provide different instances:

 _services.yaml_